30 Rock: Ratings

-Below, "Rank" refers to how well 30 Rock rated compared to other television series which aired during primetime hours of the corresponding television season; for example, in its first year, 101 television series were rated higher.
-The television season begins in September of any given year and ends in May of the following year.
-"Viewers" refers to the average number of viewers for all original episodes (broadcast in the series' regular timeslot) of 30 Rock aired during the television season.
-Although the viewer average may be higher for some seasons than others, the rank will not necessarily be higher.
-This is due to the number of programs aired during primetime.
-In some seasons, more regular programs may be aired during primetime than in others.
+Despite the show's critical acclaim and multiple awards, the series generally struggled in the ratings throughout its run, something which Fey herself has made light of.

 The pilot episode generated 8.13 million viewers, the series' highest ratings until that of its third-season premiere which garnered 8.5 million viewers.
 In its original timeslot of Wednesday at 8:00 pm EST, the show averaged 6.23 million viewers.
 30 Rock aired on Wednesdays for its first four episodes.
 The season's lowest ratings were achieved by "Jack the Writer" and "Hard Ball" which both achieved 4.61 million viewers.
 The season-two premiere, "SeinfeldVision" was viewed by 7.33 million viewers, the highest rating since the pilot.
 On January 10, 2008, 30 Rock entered a hiatus due to the 2007–2008 Writers Guild of America strike.
 The episode that aired on that date was viewed by 5.98 million viewers.
 The second-season finale, "Cooter", which aired on May 8, 2008, was viewed by 5.6 million viewers.

 On December 29, 2006, Nielsen Media Research (NMR) reported the results of having, for the first time, monitored viewers who use a digital video recorder to record shows for later viewing.
 NMR reported that 30 Rock adds nearly 7.5% to its total audience every week as a result of viewers who use a DVR to record the show and then watch it within a week of its initial airing.
 A March 2007 report from MAGNA Global, based on NMR data about viewership ranked by among adults 25–54, shows that as of the time of the report 30 Rock's viewers have a median income of $65,000, high enough to place the show tied at 11th in affluence with several other shows.
 This is during a period where for the season 30 Rock is tied at number 85 in the 18–49 demographic.
 During its second season, 30 Rock ranked in fourth place, against all primetime programming, for television series which are watched by viewers with income above $100,000.
 Following Fey's popular impressions of Alaskan governor Sarah Palin on Saturday Night Live, the third-season premiere was seen by 8.5 million viewers, making it the highest-viewed episode in the series.
 The premiere earned a 4.1 preliminary adults 18–49 rating, an increase of 21% from the second-season premiere.